 When you click on Show Controls, you'll have access to things such as dimming the lights, adjusting temperature, and more, depending on your devices.
 For those who use compatible light bulbs, Show Controls will also give you the option to change the color of your lights and enable Adaptive Lighting.

 HomeKit notifications are also available on macOS, with banners appearing on the top right-hand side of your screen and in Control Center.
-Just like on iOS, you can set notifications up to inform you if a door or window is opened or when motion is detected by one of your HomeKit cameras — complete with thumbnail images.
+Just like on iOS, you can set notifications up to inform you if a door or window opens or for motion events caught by one of your HomeKit cameras — complete with thumbnail images.